rafaelwi/rafaelwi.github.io/_posts/2021-01-13-ovc-co-op-report.markdown

 ---
 ### Introduction
 This post is a reflection on my two terms working under the Ontario Veterinary College (OVC).
-I was supervised under Taylor Scully, a Learning Pathways Officer for students studying Veterinary Medicine.
+My supervisor was Taylor Scully, a Learning Pathways Officer for students studying Veterinary Medicine.

 ### About the OVC